amethyst/amethyst/book/src/concepts/entity_and_component.md

     // Another archetype of entity
     world.push((
-        // some components are provided by amethyst such as Named and Transform Named("Cubey".into()),
+        // some components are provided by Amethyst such as Named and Transform Named("Cubey".into()),
         Shape::Cuboid {
             height: 4.,